-Fig 1: Free body diagram for a body inclined at an angle of 45 whose a=g sin ø
+Fig 1: Free body diagram for a body inclined at an angle of 45, where a = g sin ø

-Friction are of two types when a body is in motion through a viscous medium the resistance to motion due to the interaction between the body and its environment is termed a frictional force.
+Friction is of two types.
+When a body moves through a viscous medium, the resistance to its motion due to interaction with its environment is called a frictional force.
 It is tangential to the surfaces in contact.
-When the body is static not moving on any other surface, there is equality between the force of friction and applied force it is then called the static frictional force.
+When the body is static, not moving on any other surface, there is equality between the force of friction and the applied force.
+This is known as the static frictional force.

 R